jhalbrecht/IdentityDemo/README.md

 ###Strong passwords
 1. include an upper case, numeral and special character

+##Notes
+I have the url set to localhost.fiddler (_BaseAddress = "http://localhost.fiddler:8782/";).
+Be sure to have Fiddler running or change _BaseAddress in Identity.Demo.Pcl Configuration

 ##What works
 1. You can register an account with the SecondPage.
 Navigate from the main screen with the app bar button 'Navigate' Enter an email address and _strong_ password. click/touch Register in appBar.